13TRIS/13TRIS/docs/SRS.md

 #### 3.3.1 Availability
 The server shall be available 95% of the time.
 This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.
-Availablity is very important especially in a game where server downtime or "lags" can be very frustrating to the player.
+Availability is very important especially in a game where server downtime or "lags" can be very frustrating to the player.

 #### 3.3.2 Defect Rate
 Our goal is that we have no loss of any data.
 This is important so that the game sessions can carry on, even after a downtime of the server.

-### 3.4 Perfomance
+### 3.4 Performance

 #### 3.4.1 Capacity
 The system should be able to manage the requests.
-Also it should be possible to register as many users as necessary.
+Also, it should be possible to register as many users as necessary.

 #### 3.4.2 Storage
-We are aiming to keep the needed storaged data e.g. cookies as small as possible.
+We are aiming to keep the needed storage data e.g. cookies as small as possible.

-#### 3.4.3 App perfomance / Response time
+#### 3.4.3 App performance / Response time
-To provide the best app perfomance we aim to keep the response time as low as possible.
+To provide the best app performance we aim to keep the response time as low as possible.
 This will make the user experience much better.

 ### 3.5 Supportability

 #### 3.5.1 Coding Standards
-We are going to write the code by using all of the most common clean code standards.
-For example we will name our variables and methods by their functionalities.
-This will keep the code easy to read by everyone and make further developement much easier.
+We are going to write the code by using the most common clean code standards.
+For example, we will name our variables and methods by their functionalities.
+This will keep the code easy to read by everyone and make further development much easier.

 #### 3.5.2 Testing Strategy
 The application will have a high test coverage and all important functionalities and edge cases should be tested.
-Further mistakes in the implementation will be discovered instantly and it will be easy to locate the error.
+Future mistakes in the implementation will be discovered instantly, and it will be easy to locate the error.

 ### 3.6 Design Constraints
-We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
+We are trying to provide a modern and easy to handle design for the UI as well as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an web application and wanted to learn something new we chose Python, JavaScript and React as our tech stack.
-Also we are using a common architecture to keep the front end and back end seperated.
+Because we are programming a web application and wanted to learn something new we chose Python, JavaScript and React as our tech stack.
+We are using a common architecture to keep the front end and back end seperated.
 To make the communication between the two parts easy, we will implement websockets between them which will provide the exchange of data.

 ### 3.7 On-line User Documentation and Help System Requirements
-The usage of the application should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.
+The usage of the application should be as intuitive as possible, so it won't need any further documentation.
+If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a form to contact the development team.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.